zoharsan/RetailAnalytics/README.md

 ### Revenue by Country

+The pie chart below shows the distribution of revenue per country for the top 5 countries purchasing online.
+The table below shows a drill down on the number of customers, transactions, the average size of the basket and metrics on the amount of purchases.
+It appears clearly that **United Kingdom** is the main source of revenue, with the largest customer base, and the largest Number of transactions.

 ![alt text](https://github.com/zoharsan/RetailAnalytics/blob/master/RevenueByCountry.png "Revenue By Country")

 ### Daily and Hourly Sales Activity

+The two following graphs show the daily sales activity over the year, and per hour of the day.
+It is interesting to note that the most active day was on day 336 of the year 2010, which is December 2nd 2010.
+The hourly activity shows that the peak hours are 10 am to 3 pm, with a peak at 12pm-1pm during lunch break with 3220 visits during that hour.

 ![alt text](https://github.com/zoharsan/RetailAnalytics/blob/master/DailyHourlySalesActivity.png "Daily and Hourly Sales Activity")

 ### Market Basket Analysis

+The first graph shows the basket size distribution.
+It appears that most customers mostly purchase a single item from the website, but a few customers are actually buying many items from 20 to 40 items.
+The second graph shows the top 20 popular items.

 ![alt text](https://github.com/zoharsan/RetailAnalytics/blob/master/MarketBasketAnalysis.png "Market Basket Analysis")

 ### Customer LifeTime Value

+The histogram below represents the distribution of customer life value by intervals of 1000 GBP for the customer base.

 ![alt text] (https://github.com/zoharsan/RetailAnalytics/blob/master/CustomerLifeTimeValue.png "Customer LifeTime Value")